 - Approach the Pyramids of Giza, in Egypt.
 How not to mention these archaeological masterpieces?
 The Pyramids of Giza are one of the most famous and iconic sites in the world.
 No matter how touristy they have become, they simply can’t be missed.

 - Let yourself float in the Dead Sea, in Israel or Jordan.
 The exceptional salinity of the Dead Sea (8 times saltier than usual sea water!) makes it much easier to float at the surface.
 You could just be there in the water reading your newspaper, floating effortlessly.
 A cool and fun experience.

 The climate of a large part of the Middle East (Arabian Peninsula, Levant) is marked by extremely hot summers (July, August), with temperatures reaching 45 to 50 degrees Celcius / 113 to 120 Fahrenheit.
 In this scorching heat, any sightseeing is very difficult.

 The best season to visit the Middle East is spring, between, March and May.
 This season, the weather is still lovely but the temperatures are down to more acceptable levels, compatible with sightseeing and outdoor activities.

 For a large part of autumn, the summer heat is still present and starts becoming more manageable in November.
 In winter, the temperatures are still pleasantly warm, but can also get cold depending on the region (mountainous regions for example).

-For more precise information, do refer to the individual country guides to see when is the best time to visit these destinations!
+For more precise information, do refer to our more detailed article: Best time to Visit The Middle East, and the individual country guides to see when is the best time to visit these destinations!

 Traveling to the Middle East